Circle-Circuits/motherboard/docs/1_About_the_circuit.md

 ### Feedback loop

-A feedback loop triggered by a switch (can be a footswitch)
+A feedback loop triggered by a switch (can be a footswitch).

 ### Tone control

-An additional “body” control that enables more or less mids to come out of the tone stack (a.k.a.
-[AMZ Tone Control](https://www.muzique.com/lab/tone3.htm)).
+An additional `BODY` control that enables more or less mids to come out of the tone stack (see [AMZ Tone Control](https://www.muzique.com/lab/tone3.htm)).

 ### Extension header

 An extension bay with space for an additional potentiometer, to extend the circuit and add your own custom control.

+### Fuzz War tone stack

+The Fuzz War is also derived from a Big Muff (at least the latest version of it) but the tone stack is quite specific.

+On the schematic you will see 2 crossed-out capacitors: `C15` and `C16`.
+These parts should be ignored when building a regular Big Muff.
+However, if you would like to replicate a Fuzz War, you will need to solder those and ignore the `BODY` trimpot.

+Note that you might need to adjust all the parts values.
+You will need to do you're own research for that. :)

+---
+<small>Read next: [/docs/2_Get_the_pcb.md](/docs/2_Get_the_pcb.md)</small>